-There are residences located within the assessment area along the Red Head Road (and potentially the Proud Road or Old Black River Road) that could be impacted and will need to be assessed.
-In addition, residential areas near the existing refinery could be impacted by the linear facilities being considered to join both refineries and these would also need to be evaluated.
+There are residences located within the assessment area along the Red Head Road (and potentially the Proud Road or Old Black River Road), Mispec, Anthony's Cove, etc. that could be affected and will need to be assessed.
+In addition, residential areas and land use that could be impacted by the linear facilities being considered as part of this project and would also need to be evaluated.

-Evaluate the environmental and socio-economic effects of the project on Land Use in the immediate vicinity of the project (i.e., within the defined environmental assessment boundaries of the project).
+Evaluate the environmental effects (including changes in property values and enjoyment of property) of the project on Land Use in the vicinity of the project (i.e.: within the defined environmental assessment boundaries of the project) as well as in the vicinity of any related infrastructure and corridors.

-Assess any potential impacts of the project on Mispec Beach and other recreational areas that could be affected by the project and associated infrastructure.
+Assess any potential effects of the project on Mispec Beach and other recreational areas that could be affected by the project and associated infrastructure and corridors.